 SEVEN FOOTPRINTS TO SATAN

 This adaptation of Merritts Seven Footprints to Satan (1927) was conducted by Benjamin Christensen.
 The Danish Christensen had gained a great deal of acclaim and controversy with his witchcraft documentary Häxan (1922).
-On the basis of this, Christensen was brought to the US where he made several films at MGM, including a version of Jules Vernes The Mysterious Island (1929) from which he ended up being removed.
+On the basis of this, Christensen was brought to the US where he made several films at MGM, including working on the silent version of Jules Vernes The Mysterious Island (1929) but being removed from the final print without credit.
 At Warner Brothers, Christensen made three Old Dark House films with The Haunted House (1928), Seven Footprints to Satan here and The House of Horror (1929), after which he returned to Denmark and did not direct another film for many years.
-Seven Footprints to Satan was a film that was regarded as lost until a print turned up in the last few years,
+Seven Footprints to Satan was regarded as a lost film until a print turned up in the last few years.

 In no time, Benjamin Christensen has taken us from polite society and propelled us into a world that is less like an Old Dark House film than a Halloween haunted house where everywhere seems to lurks with sinister figures muttering portentous threats, strange people, pop-up doors and panels, guns poking between the books in a library.
 The world that Christensen absorbs us into is an entirely fantastical one.
 The film arrives at the particularly suspenseful scene where Creighton Hale must climb the titular seven steps and chose which three are the rights ones in order to win his fiancees freedom.